 I have always had a love of crows and ravens.
-I feel they have such personality.
-It’s like they have old souls.
+They just have such personality and old souls.
 My mother always told me that my great-grandmother who was part Cherokee Indian from Tennessee had a pet crow and taught it to talk.
 His name was Timmy.
+I wish there were a photo of him and her, but I have very few photos of my great grandmother.
 I have read up on them and found they are very intelligent birds.

 So it’s a happy accident that the Ravens are in the Superbowl this Sunday.
 I’ll be rooting for them if for no other reason than this painting!
 Go Baltimore!

-I’ll post another painting from 2012 and talk about it more soon.
+I’m revisiting paintings again on another painting from 2012 and talk about it more soon.
 If you haven’t visited it yet, I’d love to have you over on my Facebook Fan Page… please like it at http://www.facebook.com/JaimeHaneyArtist